-- 4 Zenith Society Awards support senior scientists who have made significant contributions to the field and continue to pursue promising lines of investigation about disease mechanisms, diagnosis, novel treatments and quality care. - 29 Investigator-Initiated Research Grants fund established scientists exploring important questions across the entire research spectrum, from basic neurobiology and genetic risk factors to disease-modifying treatments and evidence-based, quality care. - 40 New Investigator Research Grants provide the next generation of scientists with funding that enables them to gather preliminary data, test procedures and develop hypotheses.
-These grants advance research while supporting early-career development of researchers who have earned their doctoral degrees within the last 10 years. - 3 Everyday Technologies for Alzheimer Care Grants were awarded-in partnership with Intel Corporation-to investigators exploring how computers, monitoring devices and other electronics can be used to meet the day-to-day needs of people with Alzheimer's disease and those who care for them. - 3 Molecular Imaging in Alzheimer's Disease Grants were awarded to stimulate further research into and development of new approaches to image molecular changes associated with early neurodegenerative processes in living humans, animal models and cells. - 2 New Investigator Research Grants to Promote Diversity (NIRGD) fund investigators currently underrepresented at academic institutions in Alzheimer's or related dementias research.
-These investigators from diverse backgrounds are conducting basic, clinical and social/behavioral research grounded in the advanced methods and experimental approaches needed to solve problems related to Alzheimer's disease. - 2 Mentored New Investigator Research Grants to Promote Diversity (MNIRGD) were funded to help close the gap between diverse and non-diverse investigator populations.
+- 5 Zenith Society Awards support senior scientists who have made significant contributions to the field and continue to pursue promising lines of investigation about disease mechanisms, diagnosis, novel treatments and quality care. - 25 Investigator-Initiated Research Grants fund established scientists exploring important questions across the entire research spectrum, from basic neurobiology and genetic risk factors to disease-modifying treatments and evidence-based, quality care. - 43 New Investigator Research Grants provide the next generation of scientists with funding that enables them to gather preliminary data, test procedures and develop hypotheses.
+These grants advance research while supporting the early-career development of researchers who have earned their doctoral degrees within the last 10 years. - 2 Everyday Technologies for Alzheimer Care Grants were awarded-in partnership with Intel Corporation-to investigators exploring how computers, monitoring devices and other electronics can be used to meet the day-to-day needs of people with Alzheimer's disease and those who care for them. - 3 Novel Pharmacological Strategies to Prevent Alzheimer's Disease (NPSPAD) Grants fund investigators whose work is aimed at the identification and validation of novel drug targets, the screening and development of drugs for such targets, and the evaluation of drug safety and efficacy. - 2 Non-Pharmacological Strategies to Ameliorate Symptoms of Alzheimer's (NPSASA) Grants fund researchers whose work is aimed at the identification, investigation and validation of non-pharmacological approaches to improve the care of people with Alzheimer's and related disorders. - 2 New Investigator Research Grants to Promote Diversity (NIRGD) fund investigators from backgrounds currently underrepresented at academic institutions in Alzheimer's or related dementias research.
+These investigators from diverse backgrounds are conducting basic, clinical and social/behavioral research grounded in the advanced methods and experimental approaches needed to solve problems related to Alzheimer's disease.

+- 1 Mentored New Investigator Research Grant to Promote Diversity (MNIRGD) helps close the gap between diverse and non-diverse investigator populations.
 The MNIRGD is intended to enhance the capacity of scientists to conduct basic, clinical and social/behavioral research. - 1 Senator Mark Hatfield Award in Clinical Research focuses on strategies to make earlier and more accurate diagnoses.